4 principles to design your dream Japanese kitchen

 Stick to natural materials

-Wabi-sabi is a traditional concept of Japanese aesthetics that has developed much traction with designers and artists alike over the years.
-Deriving itself from an ancient buddhist teaching it champions qualities such as economy, simplicity and appreciating the overt beauty of basic, natural materials such as wood.
+Wabi-sabi is a traditional concept of Japanese aesthetics that has developed a lot of traction with designers and artists alike over the years.
+Deriving itself from an ancient buddhist teaching it champions qualities such as economy, simplicity and appreciating the overt beauty of basic, natural materials such as timber.

 You may be tempted to save some cash and go for an MDF, or laminate imitation, but avoid this if you can.
 While, there are many convincing imitation woods, they never feel completely right.
 Invest in some good quality furnishings and fittings made from the real deal, with a simple clear or dark treatment.
 They may cost more, but they are more pleasing to touch and with a small amount of care and attention will last far longer.